 Similar to the Threat Index, the Community Asset Index is a composite dataset that brings multiple data layers together to identify areas of the landscape that contain densities of assets.
 The raster inputs are first added together and then reclassified, using a 10-class distribution for the Exposure Index calculation.
-See each regional report for details on this distribution (Dobson et al. 2019; Dobson et al. 2020a - d).
+See each regional report for details on this distribution (Dobson et al. 2019; Dobson et al. 2020a-d; Dobson et al. 2021a-b).